Yowie Sightings News and Information.

 We have some encounters that mention both the smaller variety and large Yowies in the same location while there are quite a few reports where only the smaller variety was encountered.
 Find out more about Yowie characteristics and behaviour HERE.

-At Yowie Sightings we understand that there are some people that want to see the Yowie for themselves, conduct Australian Yowie research, and travel into the bush looking for the legendary creature.
-From the many reports, we have on file, we can only advise that any search for an encounter be conducted with the utmost safety in mind and best done with 2 or more people.
-The lager Yowie creatures found in Australia have shown very aggressive behaviour at times and in some circumstances, charge people, throw stones and logs and produce hideous growls and screams when confronted.
+We understand that there are some people that want to see the Yowie for themselves, conduct Australian Yowie research, and travel into the bush looking for the legendary creature.
+From the many reports, we have on file, and our own experiences we strongly advise that any search for an encounter be conducted with the utmost safety in mind and best done with 2 or more people.
+The larger Yowie creatures found in Australia have shown very aggressive behaviour at times and in some circumstances, charge people, throw stones and logs and produce hideous growls and screams when confronted.
 If you do intend to go looking for these creatures we recommend not doing it alone.
 There is some evidence in reports that strength in numbers does dampen the aggressive response but not always.
-The aggressive traits also lead to another disturbing trait, not only found with the Yowie but also reported in the Sasquatch and Bigfoot behaviour north America.
+The aggressive traits also lead to another disturbing trait, not only found with the Yowie but also reported in the Sasquatch and Bigfoot behaviour in north America.
 It has been reported throughout the history of the Yowies and Bigfoot of the abduction of younger children and women.
 Native folklore describes these traits in both North America and Australia.
 Women and children have not been the only victims in these abductions and there have been lone hunters that have been attacked and some vanished without a trace and attributed to Bigfoot encounters.
 Our recommendations are that if you do have an encounter you should move out of the area in a steady manner and don't run.
 Running away appears to trigger a chase response in the creatures according to reports we have.
-The creatures appear to have heightened animal intelligence and are aware of behaviour but they can be bluffed in some circumstances and have runoff.
+The creatures appear to have heightened animal intelligence and are aware of behaviour but they can be bluffed in some circumstances and have run off.
 In North America hikers and campers can carry weapons as a form of protection but even these have not deterred some creatures during some encounters.
 We've spoken to people from all walks of life that have had Yowie sightings and the main takeaway from them all is to treat these creatures as you would a crocodile etc. Be extremely careful when encountering a Yowie.
 Read more about finding Yowies HERE.